Self-Publishing And Page Layout For Microsoft Word

 Page Breaks

-Aside from the need to push content from one page to the next, a Page Break is helpful in controlling how content is built around an image.
+Aside from the need to push content from one page to the next, a Page Break helps control how content is built around an image.
 Specifically, if an image is low on a page, follow it with a Page Break to keep text from appearing under the image.

 Page Breaks allow you aesthetic control over page content.